fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/SelectFromModel-FeatureSelection.png" width="350" height="150">

-### Summary
+### Summary of Supervised ML models
-Out of all the supervised machine learning algorithms we employed, Random Forest Classifier was the best model so far to compare to.
+Out of all the supervised ML algorithms we employed, Random Forest Classifier was the best model so far.

 # Unsupervised ML Models